yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-migration/index.md

 We are just reorganizing things internally and it will not have `any` impact for you, as end-users.
 With this slight reorganization, instead of multiple branches, we will now have a single stable branch.
-This will make it easier for new users to use yuzu.
-And with this new release channel, you will still get the same regular `new updates` and `bug fixes` that you've come to expect with the Canary builds.
+This will make it easier for new users to use yuzu, and with this new release channel, you will still get the same regular `new updates` and `bug fixes` that you've come to expect with the Canary builds.

-Also, with the new release channel, we've migrated our CI from `Travis CI & Appveyor CI` to `Azure Dev Ops`.
+With the new release channel, we've migrated our CI from `Travis CI` & `Appveyor CI` to `Azure Dev Ops`.
 `Azure Dev Ops` is a free and reliable service provided by Microsoft.
-That means things like uptime and support are much better than `Travis or Appveyor`.
+That means things like uptime and support are much better than `Travis` or `Appveyor`.
 It is a single service which can generate builds for all of our platforms, which we didn't have before.
 We also get more dedicated resources and therefore builds are generated much faster with Azure.